To use the My page service, you must have e-identification or log in with an account that has two-step verification.

 By clicking on the application that is awaiting a decision you can see when certain events in your case took place.
 For instance, you can see when your application was registered and when we have requested more information.

 You may have to wait a few days after you have applied before you can see that your application is registered.
-However, the date of registration is the same day as the date on which your application was received by the Swedish Migration Agency or the Embassy, regardless of whether you applied online or through a paper application.
+However, the date of registration is the same day as the date on which your application was received by the Swedish Migration Agency or the Embassy.

 Request for additional information